KmrSaket/Visualizer/README.md

 # Visualizer
-This my side project where I  created a web page to depict some of the mostly used sorting Algorithms, using bars and colours.
+This is my side project where I have created a web page to depict some of the mostly used Sorting Algorithms, using bars and colours.
-This portal can be used for education purpose, for explaining the Algorithm to freshers.
+This portal can be used for educational purpose, for explaining the Algorithms to freshers.

 ## First thing First
 Here, Bars are used to represent a number in the array and it's height is proportional to the value of the element.
 Also, different color codes are used to distinguish between different steps involved in the algorithm.
 * Initial color	- ![#A9A9A9](https://via.placeholder.com/20/A9A9A9/000000?text=+) `#A9A9A9`
 * Checking Elements (Primary color)	- ![#9955dd](https://via.placeholder.com/20/9955dd/000000?text=+) `#9955dd`
 * Checking Elements (Secondary color)	- ![#99dd55](https://via.placeholder.com/20/99dd55/000000?text=+) `#99dd55`